Tiger FM

 Justice Byabakama also assured the public that the Commission has sufficient funding, manpower, and security arrangements in place to facilitate the exercise.

-The Chairperson urged all stakeholders to familiarize themselves with the electoral laws to better understand the procedures and avoid misinformation.
+The Chairperson urged all stakeholders to familiarise themselves with electoral laws to better understand the procedures and avoid misinformation.
 Addressing concerns about candidates who withdrew after ballot papers had already been printed, Byabakama said the Commission will inform voters accordingly, noting that no changes can be made at that stage.

-“I want to make this clear: if you are a registered voter, you will vote, even if you do not have a national identification card or a voter location slip.
+“I want to make this clear: if you are a registered voter, you will be able to vote, even if you do not have a national identification card or a voter location slip.
 As long as you are on the national register, you will vote.
 However, I encourage voters to obtain their voter location slips to ease the process,” he said.

 Meanwhile, at Kololo Ceremonial Grounds, the First Lady and Minister of Education and Sports, Janet Museveni, launched the All Women for Museveni initiative.
-The event was organized by the National Resistance Movement Women’s League, led by its chairperson, Adrine Kobusingye.
+The event was organised by the National Resistance Movement Women’s League, led by its chairperson, Adrine Kobusingye.